Who we are

 Sources of Information

-Website accounts are granted to dues-paying members of the local and those invited by the local for an account.
+Website accounts are granted to dues-paying members of the local and those invited individuals by the local for an account.
 If you are looking for access you will need to get in contact with a union officer.
 Your request will be submitted to our executive committee for review and approval of such account of non-local members.

 Our intended audience is members of the Brotherhood of Locomotive Engineers and Trainmen, Division 104 from Spokane, Washington, Wenatchee, Washington, and surrounding areas.